Siloization – ˈsī-lō-ə-ˈzā-shən : the process of isolating a group apart from others especially in ways that hinder communication and cooperation

 We could go on about how moneyed interests influence attitudes through the media.
 However, we shouldn’t lose sight of how little prompting humans need to engage in siloization.
 Humans are social animals, but they willingly limit their socialization to like-minded people.
 Nowhere is voluntary siloization more evident than in social media.
 It is as if social media was custom built for it.

 Of course, most people spend their time on the Internet swiping through social media sites.
 Social media corporations, by accident or by design, provide humans with the tools to erect their own personal silo walls.
 And boy, do humans take advantage of them.
 On the one hand, social media has tools of inclusion.
-You connect with people you like and then the social media site shows you only content from those people you have let into your silo.
+You connect with people you like and you can see their posts.
+On the other hand, social media has tools of exclusion.
+The social media sites show you only content from those people you have let into your silo.
 You only see content from outside your silo if you actively search for it, or if someone reaches out to you.
-On the other hand, social media has tools of exclusion.
-If anyone reaches out to you, you can slam the door of your silo in their face.
+Even more, if anyone reaches out to you, you can slam the door of your silo in their face.
 It’s called “blocking.”
 It’s erecting virtual walls around your silo.

 Some people use blocking on social media to get rid of trolls.
 To be honest, most people use blocking to keep other viewpoints and ideas out of their personal silo.
 It’s inherently antagonistic.
 Frell, people brag about how many people they’ve blocked and have blocked them.
 People include in their profile how ready they are to block anyone who expresses disagreement with them.
 Such arrogant rudeness would be unacceptable in real life, but it is a norm on social media.

-Silo behavior would harm a company.
-Such behavior is harming our society.
+Silo behavior harms a company.
+Silo behavior is harming our society.
 Conversation has died as people have retreated into their social media silos and echo chambers.
 Worse, social media silos are filled with memes spitefully attacking those outside the silos.
 People silo off others out of prejudice and their silo echo chambers reinforce their prejudices.

 Siloization – Two worlds, both wrong